ospfranco/turbo-secure-storage/README.md

 </div>
 <br />

-# EXPERIMENTAL MODULE

-I'm still playing around with android trying to get the implementation to conform to the best security practices... if you are willing to take the challenge feel free to open a PR
+# This is an experimental module

+I'm not a security expert and I'm still figuring out all the quirks of security (especially on Android), use under discretion

+---

 A turbo-module to securely store data, uses Keychain on iOS and KeyStore on Android.